 Additionally, because the system operators mix for the left, center and right speaker channels, mixing on an LCR sound system can be more complicated than a conventional stereo or mono system.

 The primary drawback of the LCR approach is the cost.

 OTHER COMMON HYBRID FORMATS

 Distributed Mono/Split Mono – This format is extremely common and uses individual loudspeakers or arrays to cover different sections of the seating area.

 Alternating Left/Right Stereo – This format provides stereo coverage using multiple loudspeakers or arrays arranged to alternate between left and right speakers.

 There are many factors involved in deciding which format is right for your sanctuary or worship center, and the question is often not as straightforward as it may seem.
-We recommend that you contact us for a free phone consultation to learn more about which option is right for you.
+We recommend that you for a free phone consultation to learn more about which option is right for you.